rhafer/opencloud/services/web/README.md

 The final theme is composed of the built-in and the custom theme provided by the administrator via `WEB_ASSET_THEMES_PATH` and `WEB_UI_THEME_PATH`.

-For example, Infinite Scale by default contains a built-in ownCloud theme.
+For example, OpenCloud by default contains a built-in OpenCloud theme.
-If the administrator provides a custom theme via the `WEB_ASSET_THEMES_PATH` directory like, `WEB_ASSET_THEMES_PATH/owncloud/themes.json`, this one will be used instead of the built-in one.
+If the administrator provides a custom theme via the `WEB_ASSET_THEMES_PATH` directory like, `WEB_ASSET_THEMES_PATH/opencloud/themes.json`, this one will be used instead of the built-in one.

 Some theme keys are mandatory, like the `common.shareRoles` settings.
 Such mandatory keys are injected automatically at runtime if not provided.